poudelrishii/Portfolio/README.md

 Welcome to my Python analysis portfolio!
 This repository contains several projects showcasing my skills in data analysis,  and data visualization using Python.

 # Table of Contents
   Introduction
   Projects
   Project 1: Attack Wins You Matches Defence Wins You Titles ( A Football Analysis) Project 2: Do You Know Your Customer ( A Customer Analysis) Setup Instructions
-Usage
-Contributing
-License
   Contact

 # Introduction